btactic/owncloud-zimlet/README.md

 ### Install prerequisites
   - A running Zimbra server with Zimbra Proxy
-  - A running ownCloud server
+  - A running ownCloud server (Community Edition)

 If you are not running Zimbra proxy, you can either install it OR run a seperate nginx, apache or other proxy server.